 Course DescriptionIntroduces commercial pilot training activities and training for the Instrument rating.
 Includes crosscountry flight procedures, emergency procedures and procedures for flight by reference to instruments as well as training in basic commercial maneuvers.
 Students must hold a private pilot certificate prior to enrollment.
 Flight training fees apply and cover a specific amount of training; please see the Course Curriculum and Outcome Guide for detailed information.
-Prerequisite: AVS 115.
 Coreq: AVS 107 and AVS 130.
+Prerequisites: AVS 115.
+Corequisites: AVS 107.

 Addendum to Course Description

 This course covers lessons 1-7 of the Commercial Training Course Outline; and stages 1 and 2, lessons 1-22 of the Instrument Training Course Outline.
 Students will be qualified to take the instrument checkride at the end of this course.

 The following hours of are required to meet the outcomes for this course, and will be provided by PCC's contracted flight training provider under PCC supervision.
 Outcomes will be assessed by written, oral and practical (flight) tests.
 Flight training fees for this class are based on these hours.
 If the outcomes for this course are met in fewer hours then listed here, unused flight training fees will be returned to the student or funding provider, as appropriate.